Bathalum/agent-zero/docs/architecture.md

 Instruments provide a way to add custom functionalities to Agent Zero without adding to the token count of the system prompt:
 - Stored in long-term memory of Agent Zero
 - Unlimited number of instruments available
-- Recalled when needed by the agent
+- Recalled when needed by the agent (manually via knowledge tool or automatically via Instrument Recall Extension)
 - Can modify agent behavior by introducing new procedures
 - Function calls or scripts to integrate with other systems
 - Scripts are run inside the Docker Container